echasnovski/mini.nvim/README.md

 - [ntpeters/vim-better-whitespace](https://github.com/ntpeters/vim-better-whitespace)

-## Planned modules
+## Planned plugins

-This is the list of modules I currently intend to implement eventually (as my free time and dedication will allow), in alphabetical order:
+This is the list of plugins I currently intend to implement eventually (as my free time and dedication will allow), in alphabetical order:

 - 'mini.align' - align text with respect to some separators.
 Something like [tommcdo/vim-lion](https://github.com/tommcdo/vim-lion).
 - 'mini.basics' - configurable collection of options and mappings sets intended mostly for quick "up and running" Neovim config.
 Something like a combination of [tpope/vim-sensible](https://github.com/tpope/vim-sensible) and [tpope/vim-unimpaired](https://github.com/tpope/vim-unimpaired).